rfdevops/opsworks-environments/README.md

 in the next one, click about your user that was created, so go to `Permissions`, and click on `Attach policy` and choice `AdministratorAccess`.

-After did it, go to the `Roles` and create a new role called `aws-opsworks-ec2-role`, in the next one, choice `Aws Services Roles` and `Amazon EC2`, then not select anything, and save role.
+After did it, go to the `Policies` and create a new policie called `OpsWorksElasticsearchEC2Discovery`, copy and paste the json below, and save.

-Repeat it with the role with `aws-opsworks-service-role`.

-After did it, you need to go on details of the `aws-opsworks-ec2-role`, go to `Inline Policies`, and select `Custom Policy`, the name, put `OpsWorksElasticsearchEC2Discovery`, and put below the json.

 ```
 {
     "Version": "2012-10-17",